 In my recent blog on Googling therapists, I touched on the subject of the therapist’s responsibility to manage their own online activity.
-In this blog post I would like to expand on that and highlight some ways in which therapists can ensure their online activity meets the standards of ethical conduct we all aspire to.
+In this blog post I would like to expand on that and highlight some ways in which therapists can ensure their online activity does not negatively impact on clients.

 I was heartened and inspired by Cathy Knibbs’s recent blog post raising the issue of therapists posting about clients online.
 It is something I have witnessed on a number of occasions, mostly in Facebook groups and on Twitter.
 As Cathy Knibbs points out, even that which seems anonymous can be narrowed down, and can even become identifiable information, especially when combined with the poster’s Facebook page details, in the many instances that the therapist’s workplace is listed on their profile.
 Supervision exists to ethically discuss client work, and posting about it on social media, for whatever reason is very difficult to justify in my opinion.